Dublin Airport bombing: Aftermath

 The UDA claimed responsibility for the bombing shortly after.
 It said it was "retaliation for the murders of members of the British security forces by the IRA operating unhindered from the haven of the Republic with the blessing of the Dublin government".

 Political leaders and the main political parties condemned the bombing.
 Social Democratic and Labour Party (SDLP) leader Gerry Fitt said it was "crazy that the UDA was still a fully legalised organisation" in the United Kingdom.

 The UDA bombed Dublin again 11 years later in November 1986, planting four small bombs in bins.
 Two of the bombs were defused but the other two detonated, although they only caused minor damage and a small fire and nobody was killed or injured.
 The UDA said they planted the bombs in protest at the Anglo-Irish Agreement of 1985.

+Mr. Hayes' murder had a devastating effect on his family, who continue to fight for justice almost 50 years after the atrocity.
+There has been no effective investigation into the murder, but the case is now being reviewed by Operation Denton.
+The Denton team are investigating crimes committed by the Glenanne gang in collusion with British security forces.